 The executive decision maker of our Company reviews operating results, assesses performance and makes decisions on a "significant market" basis.
 Management views each of our casinos as an operating segment.
 Operating segments are aggregated based on their similar economic characteristics, types of customers, types of services and products provided, and their management and reporting structure.
 Prior to the Elgin and Tropicana acquisitions, the Company's principal operating activities occurred in four geographic regions and reportable segments.
 As referenced in Note 1, following the Elgin and Tropicana acquisitions a fifth segment, Central, was added in the third quarter of 2018.
 The reportable segments are based on the similar characteristics of the operating segments within the regions in which they operate.
-These segments are summarized as follows:
+See Note 1 for a summary of these segments.